As data volumes grow and reporting demands become more complex, choosing the right database management software (DBMS) solution is critical.

 Pros

-• Queries can be built and divided at every stage and section
+- Queries can be built visually and data explored at every stage and section.

 Cons